RIPE Atlas in Latin America and the Caribbean

 - To earn credits (approximately 21,600 credits per day)

-- Integration with monitoring and warning systems, such as Icinga, through Status Checks
+- To integrate with monitoring and warning systems, such as Icinga, through Status Checks

 In addition, an anchor allows its host: